 Douglas Ambrose holds a doctorate in history from the State University of New York at Binghamton.
 His teaching and research interests include early America, the Old South and American religious history.
 His publications include Henry Hughes and Proslavery Thought in the Old South (LSU 1996) and The Many Faces of Alexander Hamilton: The Life and Legacy of America's Most Elusive Founding Father (NYU 2006), a volume he co-edited with Hamilton colleague Robert W. T. Martin.
 He has also written numerous articles, book reviews and encyclopedia entries about Southern slavery and Southern intellectual life.
 Ambrose is a recipient of the Class of 1963 Excellence in Teaching Award.

-Celeste Day Moore received her Ph.D from the University of Chicago and teaches courses on race, empire, and African-American history.
-She has been a fellow at the Institut d’Études Politiques in Paris and the Carter G. Woodson Institute for African-American and African Studies at the University of Virginia.
-She is currently completing a manuscript, Atlantic Intermediaries: Race, Politics, and African-American Music in the Afro-Atlantic World, 1944-1974, that examines the production, distribution and performance of African-American music in postwar France and in the postcolonial Francophone World.
+Celeste Day Moore teaches courses in African-American history as well as the histories of race, empire, and U.S. international relations.
+She received her doctorate from the University of Chicago and has been a fellow at the Institut d’Études Politiques in Paris and the Carter G. Woodson Institute for African-American and African Studies at the University of Virginia.
+She is currently completing a manuscript, Soundwaves: Race, Music, and the Making of the Twentieth-Century Atlantic World, which reframes postwar African-American history within transatlantic networks of commerce, Cold War politics, and black internationalism.

 John Eldevik received his doctorate from UCLA.
 Eldevik holds the Licence in Mediaeval Studies (2004) from the Pontifical Institute of Mediaeval Studies.
 His primary research and teaching interests are in medieval social and religious history, particularly the role of the bishop in the early Middle Ages, the Crusades, and the history of political and religious dissent.
 His first book, Episcopal Lordship and Ecclesiastical Reform in the German Empire, 950-1150, examines how medieval bishops used the collection of tithes to foster social and political relationships.
 Eldevik is working on a study of the manuscript transmission of texts on the Crusades and Islam in medieval Bavaria.